Ayushsinghal-AS/Weather/README.md

    - A dropdown menu is available on the Welcome page with the following options:
      - Farmers
      - Travelers
-     - Event Plannin
+     - Event Planning
-   - B Get started button on Welcome Page to proceed next page
+   - B Get started button on Welcome Page to proceed on the next page

 2. *Location/City Search in Search Bar on Weather Page*
    - Users can search for specific locations.
-   - Serach button for location search.
+   - Search button for location search.
   - Reset button for all data reset.

 3. *Weather Card Commponents Display*